aldolat/private-content/readme.txt

 == Description ==

-This plugin provides a shortcode to display a portion of a post content only to users of a specific role.
-For example, you can show the hidden text to Editors or to Authors or to any other WordPress role.
+This plugin provides a shortcode to display a small portion of a post content only to users of a specific role.
+For example, you can show the hidden text to Editors or to Authors or to any other WordPress role, even a custom role.

-Please, note that an Administrator can read an Editor private content or a Subscriber private content, and so on.
-Same thing for Editor, Author, Contributor, and Subscriber: a higher role can read a lower role content.

-Also you can show the hidden text **only** to a certain role.
-For example, you can mark a text as visible only to Contributors and hide it to higher roles, such as Administrators or Editors and so on.

-As of version 3.0 you can mark a text as visible only to a certain user, using his login name.

-As of version 4.0 you can mark a text as visible to multiple users, using their login names comma separated.

-As of version 4.3 you can use either the usual `private` shortcode or the extra `ubn_private`, in case the first is already in use.

-As of version 5.0 you can use the new option `reverse` to change the logic of the `recipient` option.
-If `reverse` is activated, it will not allow users in `recipient` read the private note.

-As of version 6.0 you can use custom roles.

-As of version 6.1 you can use multiple custom roles.
-Also Administrators can always read text for custom roles, unless a `role="custom-only"` option has been used.

-As of version 6.2 you can use custom IDs and/or classes for the HTML container.
+Private Content is not intended to be used as a memberhip plugin management, but instead it should be used to show small parts of a post only to certain users or roles.

-For more information, please see the [official Wiki on GitHub](https://github.com/aldolat/private-content/wiki).
+For a comprehensive explanation, please see [the official Wiki on GitHub](https://github.com/aldolat/private-content/wiki).

 = Privacy Policy =